/ Supplemental Instruction

 What SI is . . .

-SI sessions are facilitated by SI leaders (undergraduate students who have previously taken and mastered the course).
+SI sessions are facilitated by SI leaders (undergraduate students who have previously taken and been successful in the course).
 If you attend SI, you'll experience active and collaborative learning methods that will help you achieve course learning objectives.
 SI Leaders show you not only what to learn but how to learn it.
 SI Leaders emphasize core competencies that can be used beyond the scope of a particular course, including the ability to:

-- identify the main idea
+- identify main ideas